 - ½ teaspoon cracked black pepper

-- ⅓ cup crumbled feta cheese optional
+- ⅓ cup crumbled feta cheese or blue cheese, optional

 - 24 Belgian endive leaves about 2 heads